Chart Color Schemes

 Kent Town features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Kent Town, as per the latest Census, 8.1% of dwellings were houses while 91.9% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-In contrast, Adelaide metropolitan area had 51.7% houses and 48.4% other dwellings.
-Home ownership in Kent Town stood at 21.6%, with mortgaged properties at 16.6% and rented dwellings at 61.8%.
-The median monthly mortgage repayment was $1,924, lower than Adelaide's average of $2,000.
-The median weekly rent in Kent Town was $330, compared to Adelaide's $340.
-Nationally, Kent Town's mortgage repayments were higher at $1,924 against Australia's average of $1,863, while rents were lower at $330 compared to the national figure of $375.
+The dwelling structure in Kent Town, as per the latest Census, consisted of 8.1% houses and 91.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's 51.7% houses and 48.3% other dwellings.
+Home ownership in Kent Town was at 21.6%, with the remainder being mortgaged or rented at 16.6% and 61.8% respectively.
+The median monthly mortgage repayment was $1,924, lower than Adelaide metro's $2,000.
+The median weekly rent was $330, compared to Adelaide metro's $340.
+Nationally, Kent Town's mortgage repayments were higher at $1,924 against the Australian average of $1,863, while rents were lower at $330 compared to the national figure of $375.

 Frequently Asked Questions - Housing